ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned dynamic typing, how Python infers types at runtime.
 - Learned string concatenation and math with strings.
 - Learned declaring multiple variables on one line.
+- Learned a boots inventory exercise, tracking item stats in variables.